-Visual Odometry (VO) is an incremental, online estimation process of a vehicles pose by analyzing the image sequences captured by a camera.[1]
-A persistent problem in state-of-the-art visual odometry algorithms is their dependency on feature-rich environments [13][1][22][25].
+Visual Odometry (VO) is an incremental, online estimation process of a vehicle's pose by analyzing the image sequences captured by a camera.[1]
+Visual odometry algorithms can be appearance-based or feature-based.
 Features are pieces of information in an image, such as points, lines, edges or corners.[1]
-When the amount of features in the field-of-view of the camera diminishes, so does the reliability of the pose estimation process.
-In an unknown environment, it is impossible to predict whether an unvisited area has enough features to maintain robustness.
+A persistent challenge in state-of-the-art feature-based visual odometry algorithms is their dependency on feature-rich environments [14][1][25][28].
+When the number of features in the field-of-view of the camera diminishes, so does the reliability of the pose estimation process.
+In an unknown environment, it is impossible to predict whether an unvisited area has enough features to maintain reliability.